International Carduelan Society

 SwollenJoint1.jpg (63043 bytes)

-Swollen Joints probably caused by Paratyphoid
+Swollen Joints could be an injury or caused by Paratyphoid

 SwollenJoint2.jpg (56062 bytes)